 “Do you want to get a good coffee down the road from a barista you know or from a global brand where no one knows you and you pay an extra dollar?
 It’s a no-brainer.”
 (Brook 2016).

-The image below indicates the map locations of the remaining Starbucks stores in Australia.
+The image below is a map with locations of the remaining Starbucks stores in Australia.

 What do you think is the main reason for Starbucks’ failure in Australia?